Primary

 Keep your spine tall as you rotate.
 Initiate the twist from your core, not by pulling with your arm.
 Look over your back shoulder to complete the rotation through your neck.
 Both sitting bones should remain grounded throughout.

-Want Seated Spinal Twist in your program?
+See where Seated Spinal Twist fits in your weekly plan

 Sit with legs extended.